Why every installer's year-1 production number is 8% high.

 We've started defaulting to PVGIS for a sanity check on PVWatts in our own audits.
 Different weather methodology, different default loss stack, similar physics core.
 When PVGIS and PVWatts disagree by more than 4% on first-year kWh, something is wrong with one of them — usually the soiling, snow, or shading assumption — and we kick the proposal back for a manual review of the loss stack.

-The fix isn't sophisticated.
-It's regional defaults plus a second model as a sanity check.
+The fix is mundane: regional defaults plus a second model as a sanity check.
 That's table stakes for any planning tool that wants to call its number a forecast rather than a quote.
-Most installer software is still using national defaults from 2014.
+Most installer software is still running national defaults from 2014.
 The number on your proposal is exactly as accurate as the lowest-effort version of that math allows.